NNPDF/reportengine/docs/DESIGN.md

 Many of these ideas are directly taken from [SMPDF](https://github.com/scarrazza/smpdf).
-In particular the [`actions`](https://github.com/scarrazza/smpdf/blob/master/src/smpdflib/actions.py) module is a primitive implementation of `DAGResolver`, though much of the work is done manually.
+In particular the [`actions`](https://github.com/scarrazza/smpdf/blob/master/src/smpdflib/actions.py) module is a primitive implementation of `ResourceProcessor`, though much of the work is done manually.

 A rough correspondence in terminology would be: